-In mid-March, Broad converted part of our CLIA-certified lab into a high-throughput COVID-19 testing facility.
+In mid-March of 2020, Broad converted part of our CLIA-certified lab into a high-throughput COVID-19 testing facility.
 Our team has steadily increased the pace and scale of diagnostic testing, while also developing test protocols that make them easier to administer and process.
 The testing facility processes samples obtained from nasal swabs, using an RT-PCR assay, and has an average turnaround time of less than 24 hours from the time tests arrive at our facility.

 All this is being done at low cost, to make it as affordable as possible for the people and communities who need support.
 As the number of tests performed increases, we are able to bring down the cost-per-test even further.